ND: 10 Years Later TV Tropes

 Death Glare: One of the few signs outside his calm demeanour that tells you that he's pissed.
 Sometimes his eyes change colour from his natural colour to Medea's yellow to further emphasize this.

-Birthmark of Destiny: He has a four-sided diamond-shaped birthmark on his left hand, akin to Nicoletta's on the back of her neck.
+Birthmark of Destiny: He has a four-sided diamond-shaped birthmark on the back of his left hand, akin to Nicoletta's on the back of her neck.

 Parental Substitute: Medea, hands down.
 She chose to foster him, recognizing his abilities and not wanting them to go to waste.
-Initially, she only intended to teach and guide him as the new Eye, but as they spent more time together, she grew more attached to him.
-Then, on his 18th birthday, Medea made it official and legally adopted Donatello, sealing the deal as mother and son.
+Initially, she only intended to teach and guide him as the new Nero Angelo, but as they spent more time together, she grew more attached to him.
+Then, on his 18th birthday, Medea made it official and legally adopted Jonathan, sealing the deal as mother and son.
 Their bond?
 Stronger than steel.

 Will They or Won't They?: With Juni.
 I still haven't decided.

-Belligerent Sexual Tension: Donatello is a walking bundle of belligerent sexual tension when it comes to Juni.
+Belligerent Sexual Tension: Jonathan is a walking bundle of belligerent sexual tension when it comes to Juni.
 It's like they're the protagonists of some steamy romance novel, except they're constantly snarking at each other instead of making out.
-Gerard, bless his heart, is doing his best to play the role of wingman, giving them both advice and gently nudging them in the right direction.
-Unfortunately, it seems like his efforts are falling on deaf ears.
-Maybe he should try writing some fanfiction to give them a little push.
+Yoru, bless her heart, is doing her best to play wingman, giving them both advice and gently nudging them in the right direction.
+Unfortunately, it seems like her efforts are falling on deaf ears.
+Maybe she should try writing some fanfiction to give them a little push.

 ''Well Done, Son!''
-Guy: Since he considers Medea to be a surrogate mother to him now that his original mother and father had died, he worked hard to earn her respect.
-When Medea gives Donatello a compliment, his face brightens up.
+Guy: Since he considers Medea to be a surrogate mother to him now that his original mother and father had died, he works hard to earn her respect.
+When Medea gives Jonathan a compliment, his face brightens up.

-Mr. Fanservice: Not as much as Anthony or Gerard, but he does have his moments where his rugged masculine bad boy handsomeness is highlighted.
+Mr. Fanservice: Not as much as Anthony or Freki, but he does have his moments where his rugged masculine bad boy handsomeness is highlighted.

-Cloudcuckoolander's Minder: Is this for the main duo.
+Cloudcuckoolander's Minder: Is this for Juni and sometimes Yoru.

-Chain Pain: Donatello's main weapon is a chain that he either uses as a whip, brass knuckles or a grappling hook.
+Chain Pain: Jonathan's main weapon is a chain that he either uses as a whip, brass knuckles or a grappling hook.

 Bullying a Dragon: Tried to rob Medea's house as a kid.
 Luckily for him, Medea admired the sheer balls it took and decided to take him in.

-Adult Adoptee: Medea's gift to him in his 18th birthday was asking him if he'd be okay with her adopting him.
+Adult Adoptee: Medea's gift to him in his 18th birthday was presenting him with legal adoption papers and letting him decide if he wanted to sign or not.
+He did.

 Badass Biker: He was part of a biker gang before he met Medea, and after departing, he kept the cycle.
 This is a clear contrast to his predecessor Medea, who prefers her classic Dodge Charger.